Yesterday and Today: The Beatles at Washington Coliseum

 some have gone and some remain.

 Take a ride on Amtrak’s Metroliner from New York City to Washington, D.C.
-After about a three-and-a-half-hour journey you’ll pull into Union Station, a ten-minute walk from the U.S. Capitol Building.
+After about a three-and-a-half-hour journey you’ll pull into Union Station, a short walk from the U.S. Capitol Building.

-Just as the train begins to slow down and coasts into the depot, an ugly rust-colored structure barely comes into view.
+As the train begins to slow down and coasts into the depot, an ugly rust-colored structure barely comes into view on the north side of the tracks.
 It seems hardly worth noticing, except for the arches.
-Now blanketed in graffiti, it’s what we call an eyesore.
+Now blanketed in graffiti, it’s become an eyesore.

 That shell of an old building along the eastern wall of the Washington rail yard deserves a better fate than it’s been given.
-Instead, it’s a victim of urban blight and gross neglect, forgotten a long time ago by just about everyone.
-Now it’s an empty tomb, barren except for the ghostly memories of what happened inside fifty years ago on the night of February 11, 1964.
+Instead, it’s a victim of urban blight and gross neglect, forgotten a long time ago.
+Now it’s an empty tomb, barren except for the ghostly memories of what happened 57 years ago inside on the night of February 11, 1964.

-Constructed at the start of World War II, it was originally called Uline Arena.
+Constructed prior to World War II, it was originally called Uline Arena.

 The structure initially served as a military depot for the U.S. Army, conveniently adjacent to one of the busiest rail systems in the country.
 By war’s end, the building lacked any foreseeable government purpose.
 So, it was converted into a makeshift sports venue where it hosted basketball and hockey games.